CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab13.md

 In this lab, you used the Azure AI Agent Service SDK and the A2A Python SDK to create a remote multi-agent solution.
 You created a discoverable A2A-compatible agent and set up a routing agent to access the agent's skills.
 You also implemented an agent executor to process incoming A2A messages and manage tasks.
 Great work!

+### You have successfully completed the Hands-on Lab!